fczuardi/chat-logger/README.md

 3. Web UI
   - the web app that displays the logged messages with a nice interface

-To run an instance of the chat logger, you will have to setup your relays, choose a local storage and optionally launch the web UI.
+To run an instance of the chat logger, you will have to setup your chat relays, choose a local storage and optionally launch the web UI.
 This documentation and the project itself is still under heavy development, which means that the guides below can break between updates.